wumb0/website/content/posts/windows-10-kvas-and-software-smep.md

 ## Faults
 For this section I will be testing the existence of software SMEP by running with permutations of not only KVAS enabled/disabled, but also with SMEP enabled/disabled.
 For each case, I have outlined an expected result for fun, let's see if my assumptions match up with reality!

+To test, I'll context switch to a KVAS enabled process (or any process on the KVAS disabled system), set the instruction pointer to executable code in user mode, then I'll single step and see what happens to the system in each case.

 ### KVAS Enabled, SMEP Enabled
 Expected result: fault on user mode page execution in kernel mode